 Where can I smoke at Kushinagar Airport?

 Smoke in the open air outside the terminal, away from doorways and other people.
-There is no airside smoking area and smoking inside the terminal carries a fine of about 200 rupees.
+There is no airside smoking zone, so finish your cigarette outside before you go in.

 Can I vape at Kushinagar Airport (KBK)?